matzebecker/Marlin-AnycubicI3Mega-BLTouch/README.md

 ## Detailed changes:

 - Thermal runaway protection enabled
+- Integration of TMC2208 stepper driver
 - Stepper orientation flipped (you don't have to flip the connectors on the board anymore)
 - Linear advance unlocked (Off by default.
 [Research, calibrate](http://marlinfw.org/docs/features/lin_advance.html) and then enable with `M900 Kx`)
 - S-Curve Acceleration enabled
 - G26 Mesh Validation enabled
 - Some redundant code removed to save memory
-- Manual mesh bed leveling enabled ([check this link](https://github.com/MarlinFirmware/Marlin/wiki/Manual-Mesh-Bed-Leveling) to learn more about it)
+- Automatic bed leveling enabled ([check this link](http://marlinfw.org/docs/features/auto_bed_leveling.html) to learn more about it) - BLTouch required!
 - Heatbed PID mode enabled
 - Minor tweaks on default jerk and acceleration
 - 12V capability on FAN0 (parts cooling fan) enabled
 - No startup beep
+- Clean Nozzle enabled

 ## Menu mods by derhopp: